ab-elhaddad/Hosting-A-Fullstack-Application/README.md

 # Hosting a Fulll-Stack Application (Udagram)
+- note: I have not uploaded the source code I used in this project because it is not mine and belongs to Udacity

 </br>

-### Fullstack application deployed on cloud using AWS and connected to CI/CD Pipeline
+### Fullstack application deployed on cloud using AWS and connected to CI/CD Pipeline on CircleCI

 - PostgreSQL database uploaded using RDS
 - Backend server deployed using EB